-Code constraints are boolean expressions, evaluated directly whenever they are reached.
-We currently support two dialects for expressing these code constraints: Java and MVEL.
-Both Java and MVEL code constraints have direct access to the globals and variables defined in the process.
+• Code constraints are boolean expressions, evaluated directly whenever they are reached.
+We support multiple dialects for expressing these code constraints: Java, JavaScript and MVEL.
+All code constraints have direct access to the globals and variables defined in the process.
 Here is an example of a valid Java code constraint, person being a variable in the process: